If you’re seeing this message, please try to turn off your Loom browser extension and then reload the page.

 What is Design Sprint?

-Recently the Design Sprints started been conducted in four days, but it can be done even for a week or two if the challenge is bigger.
+The Design Sprints can be conducted in four days, but it can be done even for a week or two if the challenge is bigger.

 A reason to run a Design Sprint can be the launch of a new product or service.
 It can be a problem in an existing project.
 It can practically be used for (almost) everything.